emil-case/emil-case/README.md

 </picture>

-## About me
+## About me :tea:

 Hi, I'm Emi.
 I'm a Computer Science Student at UBA Exactas wanting to learn and improve.
+I'm very passionate about videogames and music. :dragon: :octocat:

 ---